aaquib19/bookCafe/README.md

 # bookCafe
-to use cronta app just import emailqueue and fill the fields
+to use cronta app just import emailqueue from models of cronta and fill the fields